Alan Styler: Later years

 From 1953 through 1962, Styler regularly played Cox, the Counsel, Strephon, the Lieutenant, and Giuseppe.
 During several seasons, he also appeared as Pish-Tush and added the roles of Captain Corcoran in H.M.S.
 Pinafore and Florian in Princess Ida in 1957, and Samuel in The Pirates of Penzance in 1962.
 In the winter of 1962–1963, Styler fell ill again and left the company for several months.
 He returned in 1963, playing or sharing his old roles and, for several seasons, the Earl of Mountararat instead of Strephon in Iolanthe.
 After a lung operation in 1968, his doctor advised him to give up performing.

-In his spare time, Styler loved fishing and golf.
-He bore his long final illness with great courage.
+Styler married fellow D'Oyly Carte (and later Gilbert and Sullivan for All) player Veronica Cross (stage name Vera Ryan) in Manchester in 1960.
+The couple had three daughters.
+In his spare time, Styler enjoyed fishing and golf.

 Styler died in Manchester, England at the age of 44.
-A charming and infectiously enthusiastic man, with a cheerful word for everyone and a winning sense of humour, Styler was popular with both audiences and his fellow members of D'Oyly Carte.
+He was popular with both audiences and his fellow members of D'Oyly Carte.
 Members of the D'Oyly Carte Opera Company and the touring company Gilbert and Sullivan for All joined together to pay tribute to Styler in a memorial service at St. Paul's Church, Covent Garden.
-He married fellow D'Oyly Carte (and later Gilbert and Sullivan for All) player Veronica Cross (stage name Vera Ryan) in Manchester in 1960.
-The couple had three daughters.

 Recordings

 Styler's roles recorded with D'Oyly Carte included Pish-Tush (1950, 1958), Giuseppe (1950, 1961), Strephon (1952, 1960), Grosvenor (1952), Cox (1961), and a role he never played on stage with the company, Doctor Daly in The Sorcerer (1966).
-Of his first recording as Giuseppe, reviewer Raymond Walker wrote that he "has a voice of ... rounded tone, good diction, never sounds forced and generally captivates interest.
+Of his first recording as Giuseppe, reviewer Raymond Walker wrote that he "has a voice of [...] rounded tone, good diction, never sounds forced and generally captivates interest.
 Styler's rendering of 'Rising Early in the Morning' is everything it should be."